COVID-19 Impact on Pittsburgh Legal Community

 - Pittsburgh Legal Journal

-The ACBA will continue online publishing of the Pittsburgh Legal Journal, the official legal journal of the Allegheny County Court of Common Pleas, but has moved to a twice-per-week schedule (Wednesdays and Fridays) for the foreseeable future.
-The Journal is available online at www.PittsburghLegalJournal.org.
-The latest edition is available here.
+The ACBA will continue publishing the Pittsburgh Legal Journal, the official legal journal of the Allegheny County Court of Common Pleas, online three times a week (Mondays, Wednesdays and Fridays) for the foreseeable future.
+No subscription is required during the pandemic.
+The latest edition and an archive of recent editions is available here.

 President Judge Kim Berkeley Clark has ordered these changes in the interest of public health.
 Judge Clark also specified in her order that proofs of publication for legal ads in the Pittsburgh Legal Journal may be verified and signed by a notary public only, instead of a notary public and affiant as is typically required.
 In addition, the proofs of publication may be mailed or emailed.

 Please do not send hard copy mail to the ACBA’s Koppers Building address.
 As the ACBA adheres to social distancing guidelines, no employees are working in the office.
 The ACBA has three convenient ways to submit legal notices.